SRCCUTOVERDESTIndependent · No vendor bias · Updated Jun 2026

 The most expensive compliance overlay on cloud migration.
 GovCloud and Government region pricing, 3PAO assessment cost, the sponsor agency model, continuous monitoring, and a worked scenario showing the 40 to 80 percent premium on top of equivalent commercial cloud migration.

 FedRAMP-regulated cloud migration is structurally more expensive than any other compliance overlay.
 The premium over equivalent commercial cloud migration is typically 40 to 80 percent across one-time migration and ongoing run-rate, materially larger than the 15 to 25 percent HIPAA premium.
-The cost is driven by the GovCloud or Government region pricing, the multi-million-dollar 3PAO assessment cost, the multi-year authorisation timeline, and the continuous monitoring requirements.
+The cost is driven by the GovCloud or Government region pricing, the 3PAO assessment fee, the broad advisory and engineering effort the authorisation demands, the multi-year authorisation timeline, and the continuous monitoring requirements.
 This page is the 2026 cost reference for FedRAMP cloud migration.

 What FedRAMP authorises